Chanda-Abdul/wordOccurrences/README.md

     `let uniqueWords = paragraph.toLowerCase().replace(/[^\w\s]/g, "").split(" ").sort()`
   - set this to our `paragraph` parameter
-  - chain with `.toLowerCase()` so that duplicate words with different casings will be grouped together and all words will be completly lower cased
+  - chain with `.toLowerCase()` so that duplicate words with different casings will be grouped together and all words will be completely lower cased
-  - `.replace(/[^\w\s]/g, "")` so that all punctution will be removed and replaced
+  - `.replace(/[^\w\s]/g, "")` so that all punctuation will be removed and replaced
-  - `.split(" ")` to seperate each individual word into our array based on the space between words
+  - `.split(" ")` to separate each individual word into our array based on the space between words
   - `.sort()` to sort the words by ascending order alphabetically
 - Then, use the `forEach()` method on the `uniqueWords` array to add each individual word to the `results` object while keeping a tally of each word